The Abuse of Power: Critical reception

 Andrew Rawnsley reviewing in The Guardian commented that the prose was plain but punchy.
-Róisín Lanigan writing in the Irish Independent criticizes May's writing and says that May has a lack of self-awareness.
+Róisín Lanigan writing in the Irish Independent criticises May's writing and says that May has a lack of self-awareness.

 Rawnsley comments that May's description of the Windrush scandal deflects from her responsibility as a Home Secretary.

 Rawnsley says that the inclusion of a chapter on Brexit and the assertion that her opponents were abusing power was bizarre and "repulsive" given the other examples included in the book.
 Tom Peck, writing in The Independent, comments that many of the claimed abuses of power related to Brexit would be viewed as entirely legitimate tactics by others.

-Writing for Literary Review, Tim Bale said: "According to the veteran political journalist Andrew Marr, political memoirs serve three purposes: 'to settle scores, to nudge the dial of the historical verdict, and above all to win a publisher’s advance that is unlikely to be earned out'.
+Writing for the Literary Review, Tim Bale said: "According to the veteran political journalist Andrew Marr, political memoirs serve three purposes: 'to settle scores, to nudge the dial of the historical verdict, and above all to win a publisher’s advance that is unlikely to be earned out'.
 May, whatever she might claim, is clearly attempting to do the first and the second of these – in neither case very successfully".